As a class organisation we would like to harmonise how the Racing Committee provides information to competitors via VHF during a yacht race.

 - When at the starting signal the RC is unable to identify the boats that are OCS, the First Substitute is hoisted with two sounds and a “General recall” is broadcast over VHF

 - In the case of an individual recall the flag X is hoisted with one sound.
-On the VHF the message will be “X-Ray for n boats” followed by the sailnumbers of and/or names of the boats that are OCS.
+On the VHF the message will be “X-Ray for n boats” followed as soon as possible - preferably within one minute - by the sailnumbers of and/or names of the boats that are OCS.
 After a boat has sailed completely over the pre-start side of the starting line, this boat will be informed that “sailnumber x is clear”.
 When the last boat clears the line, an “All yachts are clear” is broadcast.

 - During the race the RC will monitor the VHF channel for messages from competitors, such as retirements or requests for assistance in case of emergency.